fobnail/docs/dev-notes/metadata.md

 - Device manufacturer and model name
 - MAC address
 - Serial number
-- EK certificate hash

 ## Device manufacturer and model name

 Human-readable device name as provided by firmware.
-On x86 this information should be fetched from SMBIOS `System Information/Manufacturer` and
-`System Information/Product Name`.
+On x86 this information should be fetched from SMBIOS `System Information/Manufacturer` and `System Information/Product Name`.

 ## MAC address